Designer Brands Inc. (DBI) Stock: What the Analysts are Saying

 Telsey Advisory Group gave a rating of “Market Perform” to DBI, setting the target price at $14 in the report published on March 11th of the previous year.

-Volatility was left at 5.16%, however, over the last 30 days, the volatility rate increased by 4.61%, as shares sank -9.01% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -13.51% lower at present.
+Volatility was left at 5.14%, however, over the last 30 days, the volatility rate increased by 4.42%, as shares surge +9.36% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -16.57% lower at present.

 Insider Trading